Resources

 Cesare Pavese

-And yes, I'm aware that there is a preponderance of U.S.-based suppliers on this page.
-Being a Canadian, I am perhaps more sensitive to this topic than you might otherwise think.
-As noted above, though, I report on what I know, and the products mentioned on this site (some of which aren't U.S.-sourced) are the best that I have found to date.
-Many of the products I recommend were first brought to my attention by others, but despite OneBag.com's large international audience (almost 40% of its readership comes from outside the U.S.), the majority of such suggestions have been U.S.-based products.
+Many of the products that I recommend were first brought to my attention by others, but despite OneBag.com's large international audience (about half of whom are not Americans), the majority of such suggestions have been U.S.-based products.
 Whether this reflects a tendency for American suppliers to more proactively market their goods, I cannot say, but if you (be you a manufacturer or an individual) have a favourite item that you think I should know about, don't hesitate to suggest it.
 To the extent reasonable, I will use and evaluate it.
 And if it meets my admittedly demanding criteria, I'll be happy to so inform OneBag.com's more than 3500 daily visitors.

 That said, remember that all travel product stores stay in business by selling you stuff.
 As such, and given their broad offerings of tempting gadgets, they can be the bane of the traveller wishing to go light!

-The crew at ScotteVest has designed an impressive array of travel clothing featuring more built-in pockets than you'll likely ever need ... sort of less-goofy-looking alternatives to the iconic photographer's vest; they pay particular attention to the needs of those disposed to carrying cellphones, MP3 players, digital cameras, memory cards, e-book readers, and other technological accoutrements.
-If you're a do-it-yourself type (and have some decent sewing skills), owner/designer Marsha McClintock at Saf-T-Pockets Patterns offers an interesting variety of patterns for well-pocketed women's travel clothing.
+The crew at ScotteVest pretty much own the "stealth" clothing market, having designed an impressive array of travel clothing featuring more built-in pockets than you'll likely ever need (sort of non-goofy-looking alternatives to the iconic photographer's vest); these will be of particular interest to those disposed to carrying cellphones, MP3 players, digital cameras, memory cards, e-book readers, and other technological accoutrements.

 Active women will find Title Nine of particular interest, as they make a good sports bra that also serves well as a regular one.

 Kart-A-Bag makes a line of well-engineered, rugged collapsible luggage carts, head and shoulders above the usual stuff you see at the airport gift shops.
-And American Reliable Products produces the Travelite model that I recommend for lightweight travel.

-Click to Visit CampmorAn additional "must have" catalog is that of Campmor.
+An additional "must have" catalog is that of Campmor.
 Their business is ostensibly camping equipment, but they carry plenty of travel-related products, always have lots of sale/bargain offers, and their regular prices are typically the best to be found anywhere.

 Recreational Equipment Inc. (REI) operates both a mail-order business and a large chain of stores.
 They sell high quality products, including several under their own brand.
-They're also a successful co-operative, which means that if you become a member (a $15 one-time fee), they'll pay you an annual dividend that generally runs about 10% of what you spent with them the previous year (on non-sale items).
+They're also a successful co-operative, which means that if you become a member (a USD$20 one-time fee), they'll pay you an annual dividend that generally runs about 10% of what you spent with them the previous year (on non-sale items).
 You don't need to be a member, however, to shop there.
 REI also operates an "outlet" Web site (separate from their main Web site), selling discontinued and overstock merchandise, and well worth frequent visits if you're looking for bargains.

-The Sierra Trading Post produces frequent and interesting catalogs featuring overstock/closeout/seconds merchandise, mostly outdoor clothing and equipment.
+Sierra (formerly "Sierra Trading Post") produces frequent and interesting catalogs featuring overstock/closeout/seconds merchandise, mostly outdoor clothing and equipment.
 They also have stores in Cheyenne and Cody, Wyoming, and Reno, Nevada.
 Their Web site lists all their offerings as well, and sometimes has short-term specials that don't make it into the catalogs.

 Travel Medicine offers an extensive assortment of water filters, medical kits, and other health-related products.
 They also publish the annually updated International Travel Health Guide, covering over 190 countries.